Ancient Ruins of the Southwest: An Archaeological Guide (Arizona and the Southwest)

 Fodor’s Travel Guides

 There’s not a lot you can say about travel guides.
-It really depends on what your particular needs are, but one thing this one has going for it is that it is BRAND NEW!
-Published in 2012 so it will have the latest information, and they are also including some Trip Advisor reviews.
+It really depends on what your particular needs are.
+Published in 2012 so it will more recent information, and they are also including some Trip Advisor reviews.
 Sometimes you just need to know WHAT to look for so that you can find the reviews yourself online.
 Know what I mean?